 Your skin is one of the most identifiable things about you, and if you’re like many people, you do your best to keep it hydrated, smooth, and youthful looking.
 You might take careful steps to maintain an even, balanced skin tone, as well.

 That’s why if your skin develops sudden, unusual changes in pigmentation, as in vitiligo, it can cause social and emotional stress.
-The exceptional staff at West Dermatology not only offers a variety of treatments to manage it but also knows how to treat the oft-ignored psychological downside of this skin condition.
+The exceptional staff at West Dermatology in Arizona, Nevada, or California not only offers a variety of treatments to manage it but also knows how to treat the oft-ignored psychological downside of this skin condition.

 Schedule a consultation and learn more about the vitiligo treatments that may be right for you by filling out our online contact form or by calling 888-554-8740